thegooddocsproject/templates/style-guide/about-style-guide.md

 Maintenance of a style guide is a lot of work.
-Try to do as little of it as possible by deferring to a more comprehensive default guide, such as the Google Developer's Style Guide or the Microsoft Manual of Style.
+Try to do as little of it as possible by deferring to a more comprehensive default guide, such as the Google developer documentation style guide or the Microsoft Style Guide.
 In this section, you should indicate which guide is your default guide and reference the source document and its version.
 Document any exceptions where your style guide differs from your default guide.

 Also, if your project already has existing brand guidelines, you can link to them or include them here.